Safety & Swim Rules

 Inclement Weather

-• If the event is completely canceled, Easter Seals may be able to issue you a tax receipt for your donation.
-Unfortunately, there will be no refunds if the event is cancelled; we appreciate your understanding.
+- If the event is completely canceled, Easter Seals may be able to issue you a tax receipt for your donation.

 Refunds, Transfers, Deferrals

-• If you are unable to attend for any reason, you may either request to transfer your registration to another swimmer with a small fee, or to defer your registration to the following year’s event.
+- If you are unable to attend the event for any reason, you may either request to transfer your registration to another swimmer for a small fee, or to defer your registration to next year’s event.